 Your company has several numbers that go on official documents.
 As the business has different obligations, they are dealt with by different HMRC departments.
 To identify your company, they all attribute codes to you.

-The names and the purposes of these codes are quite confusing.
+For a person who doesn't deal with accounting every day, the names and the purposes of these codes are quite confusing.
 So let’s quickly sort them out.

 Unique Taxpayer Reference (UTR)